Save to My DOJO

 - Type in the ESXi’s root password.

-To restore back from a specific configuration backup file, follow the same procedure only this time replacing the -s parameter with -l.
+To restore back from a specific ESXi backup configuration file, follow the same ESXi backup procedure only this time replacing the -s parameter with -l.
 The next screenshot illustrates the process.
 You’ll be warned that the host will reboot.
 Typing yes, completes the restore process.

 Not a DOJO Member yet?

 Join thousands of other IT pros and receive a weekly roundup email with the latest content & updates!